jalviss/Bank-Loan-Prediction/README.md

 # Bank-Loan-Prediction

 ## Introduction
-This repository contains the completed tasks for two projects: a loan approval prediction application using a Back Propagation Neural Network (BPNN).
-The projects were completed as part of a deep learning course focuses on different aspects of neural network implementation and optimization.
+This repository contains the completed tasks a loan approval prediction application using a Back Propagation Neural Network (BPNN) project.
+The project was completed as part of a deep learning course focuses on different aspects of neural network implementation and optimization.

 ## Task: Loan Approval Prediction (BPNN)